The big question. Which is the best martial art, the best fight sport, the best Karate-Club?

 Martial arts are ten a penny and martial art is not equal to martial art!
 Each has its own rules, techniques and training concepts.
 Before you opt for one martial art, we recommend you to check out on combat sports.
 But: the best is still practice.
 That's why you can test us easily and come by for free trail lessons.

 Martial arts and combat styles refer often to the culture from which they originate.
 In our case this is Japan.
 Our karate style was introduced in Zurich 1974 at our Dojo by our Japanese master Matsuura Kozo.
 The connection to Sensei Matsuura still exists today.
-You don’t know whether you should choose Karate, Kungfu, Wushu, Taekwondo, Judo, Wrestling, Krav Maga, or Boxing?
+You don’t know whether you should choose a Karatedojo, Kungfu, Wushu, Taekwondo, Judo, Wrestling, Krav Maga, or Boxing?
 You could start with the complete "List of all martial arts" on Wikipedia, but this might even frighten you off.
-Or you read more about our karate style under Karate.
+Or you read more about our karate style.

 Or even better: come, join, train.